-- When the employee’s condition could still improve – The appropriate time to settle in cases which should be settled is after the employee has reached MMI (Maximum Medical Improvement).
-Only at this time will it be known how much the employee will be disabled, how much cost he will incur for future medical care, future lost wages, and other expenses such as home-care.
+- When the employee’s condition could still improve – The appropriate time to settle in cases that should be settled is after the employee has reached MMI (Maximum Medical Improvement).
+Only at this time will it be known how much the employee will be disabled, how much cost he will incur for future medical care, future lost wages, and other expenses such as home care.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.